VIJAYALAKSHMIBANDARU/VIJAYALAKSHMIBANDARU/README.md

 ## 🚀 About Me:

-Hi there!
+👋Hi there!
 I'm Vijayalakshmi
 I'm a passionate and curious Computer Science student on a mission to learn and build meaningful tech that makes a difference.

 🌱 **Currently learning:** Full-Stack Development | Data Analytics | Japanese (JLPT N5)
 💻 **Interests:** Software Development | Data Science | Cloud Basics | Big Data Projects
 🎯 **Goal:** To land a dream role where I can blend code with creativity and purpose
-🧠 **Fun Fact:** I’m drawn to the harmony between code and language—where logic meets creativity, and every detail tells a quiet story ✨
+🌸  **Fun Fact:** I’m drawn to the harmony between code and language—where logic meets creativity, and every detail tells a quiet story
 📚 **Always learning.
 Always evolving.**
 ✨ **Motto:** *“My journey is just beginning, but I’m here to grow, share, and create meaningful things.”*